NateScarlet/graphene-django-tools/docs/resolver.rst

 Allow create graphql schema with `apollo-like <https://www.apollographql.com/docs/tutorial/resolvers/#what-is-a-resolver>`_ resolver and and mongoose-like schema by using the ``Resolver`` class.

-Python doc string will be used as field description.
+Python docstring will not be used as field description, description should be defined in schema.

 Example
 -------------------